 Medication management: When individuals are battling symptoms of a co-occurring mental health condition, such as obsessive-compulsive disorder, the use of certain medications may be recommended in order to help alleviate some of their distress.
 Clients at our treatment and rehab center for eating disorders and OCD have the opportunity to meet with a psychiatrist once or twice a week in order to determine the need for any medication, as well as to monitor the therapeutic effectiveness of any medication prescribed.

 Individual therapy: Clients are provided with one full individual therapy session each week that typically lasts between 45 and 60 minutes.
 Additionally, clients will meet with their therapists for one or two brief check-in sessions every week, each of which may last anywhere between 20 and 40 minutes.
 These sessions are designed to provide clients with an opportunity to meet in a private, confidential setting with their therapists so that they can discuss their progress in treatment, process through any setbacks that may have arisen, and celebrate any successes that have occurred while in treatment and rehab for eating disorders and OCD at our center.

-Family therapy: Recognizing how important family involvement can be in our clients’ successful recovery from an eating disorder and co-occurring obsessive-compulsive disorder, the staff at Carolina House, located in North Carolina, and servicing South Carolina and surrounding states, frequently incorporates family therapy into our clients’ treatment plans.
+Family therapy: Recognizing how important family involvement can be in our clients’ successful recovery from an eating disorder and co-occurring obsessive-compulsive disorder, the staff at Carolina House, located in North Carolina and serving South Carolina and surrounding states, frequently incorporates family therapy into our clients’ treatment plans.
 Family therapy sessions are typically offered on a weekly basis, meeting for an average of 45 to 60 minutes for each session.
 If deemed appropriate and therapeutically beneficial to clients, additional family sessions may be added on an as-needed basis.

 Group therapy: When working to overcome an eating disorder and co-occurring obsessive-compulsive disorder, group therapy sessions have proven to be incredibly beneficial and effective.
 Clients typically participate in an average of six group therapy sessions each weekday, four group sessions on Saturdays, and two group sessions on Sundays.
 These group therapy sessions are typically broken down as follows: